dennisXZX/web-developer-notes/Laravel.md

 }
 ```

-- Run `composer dump-autoload`.
+- Run `composer dump-autoload`
-- Use the helper functions in any php file or Blade view.
+- Use the helper functions in any php file or Blade view

 #### Homestead development set-up

-1. Install `vagrant` and `virtualbox`
+1. Install `Vagrant` and `Virtualbox`
 2. Install the `Homestead` vagrant box

 ```